roboscienceorg/robolib/DesignDoc/source/prototypes.rst

 This was the first sprint in which we dug into the meat of the project and hashed out what sort of class structure we were looking for.
-We took the time to review the book for the next couple weeks examples, as well as meeting with our Client to get their views on what the expected out of the project.
+We took the time to review the book for the next couple weeks examples, as well as meeting with our client to get their views on what the expected out of the project.

 This being the first major sprint took us a little bit longer than expected for having such a light amount of structure; This was in part to working out a time